sykeben/BITS-PyOS/readme.md

 ### Building BITS-PyOS to a USB Drive

-Follow the instructions in the 'how2build2usb.txt' file.
+Follow the instructions in the `how2build2usb.txt` file.

 ### Advantages of BITS-PyOS

 - Quick to boot most of the time (due to being bare-metal Python based).
 - Simple and easy to code for (due to running Python 2).
 - Etc.

+### Documentation

+The rest of the documentation is in the `docs` folder.